In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 - Human Rights & Modern Slavery

-- Use of hazardous chemicals, microplastics
+- Use of hazardous chemicals and microplastics

-- Climate Change
+- Climate change and emissions

 - Sustainability